BioNomad/tuftsTutorials/docs/stats/binomial-test.md

 ## Hypothesis Testing

-So we've determined the probability of `X` successes in `N` trials with a `p` probability of success per trial.
+So we've determined the probability of $X$ successes in $N$ trials with a $p$ probability of success per trial.
 What if we wanted to test a hypothesis that this is or is not the behavior of the underlying population?
 First let's cover some hypothesis testing terms:

 - $H_0$ or null hypothesis states that any oberved differences are due to chance
 - $H_1$ or alternative hypohthesis that any oberved differences are not due to chance